fluid-project/infusion/README.md

 __value__: "custom suffix" (String)
 _only available to custom packages_

-By default, custom packages are given a name with the form _infusion-custom-{version}.zip_ and the concatenated JavaScript file is called _infusion-custom.js_.
-By supplying the name option, you can replace "custom" with any valid string.
+By default, custom packages are given a name in the form _infusion-custom-{version}.zip_ and the concatenated JavaScript file is called _infusion-custom.js_.
+By supplying the `--name` option, you can replace "custom" with any valid string.

 ```bash
 # this produces infusion-myPackage.js